aaronmams/jekyll-now/_posts/2018-07-20-Bayesian AB Testing.md

 To fix ideas, the canonical problem we will consider here is this:

-* we have a webpage with a 'become a member' button, we think we have some idea what the current success rate (the proportion of visitors who become members) is.
+* we have a webpage with a 'become a member' button and we think we have some idea what the current success rate (the proportion of visitors who become members) is.
 * we are considering a new page design and want to know if the new design will increase the success rate

 # The Frequentist Way